 Effective for fiscal years ending 31 December 2011 onwards, Greek companies meeting certain criteria can obtain an "Annual Tax Certificate" as provided for by par.5, article 82 of L.2238/1994 and article 65a of L.4174/2013 from their statutory auditor in respect of compliance with tax law.
 The issuance of a Tax Compliance Report, under certain conditions, substitutes the full tax audit by the tax authorities; however, the tax authorities reserve the right of future tax audit.
 The Company has received unqualified Tax Compliance Reports, for fiscal years up to 2016 (inclusive).
-The tax audit for the financial year 2017 is in progress, the Tax Compliance Report is expected to be issued within the fourth quarter of 2018 and, based on the current status it is expected to be unqualified.
+The tax audit for the financial year 2017 has been finalised within the respective deadline and the Tax Compliance Report is also unqualified for this year.